gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ```

 On the left, it is the timestamp for the simulation.
-As the timestamp suggests, **SE simulation DOES NOT record record the time for the syscall**.
+As the timestamp suggests, **SE simulation DOES NOT record the time for the syscall**.

 ---